-Transfer the Committee Management and Budget to the President for redelegation.
+Transfer the Committee Management Secretariat function of the Office of Management and Budget to the President for redelegation.

 Make other incidental transfers attendant to those mentioned above.

 Each of the changes set forth in the plan accompanying this message is necessary to accomplish one or more of the purposes set forth in Section 901(a) of Title 5 of the United States Code.
 I have taken care to determine that all functions abolished by the plan are done so only under statutory authority provided by Section 903(b) of Title 5 of the United States Code.
 The provisions in the plan for the appointment and pay of any head or officer of any agency have been found by me to be necessary.